Hello, Home Cooking

 Tucson's Great Outdoor Food Court

-Locals vote Tucson Meet Yourself as one of their best-loved and most-anticipated traditions.
-Insiders call it Tucson Eat Yourself because of its affordable, small world of gastronomy.
+Tucson Meet Yourself is one of the Old Pueblo's best-loved and most-anticipated traditions.
+Insiders call it Tucson Eat Yourself because of its affordable "small world" of gastronomy.
 The food variety is staggering: In 2017, 58 food vendors participated.
 Half of them nonprofit cultural clubs, churches, and temples.
-The other half small ethnic businesses and sole proprietors.
-No commercial chains or national food operators are allowed: only local Tucson-based food entrepreneurs.
-To help you enjoy it all, here are some insider tips:
+The other half are small ethnic businesses and sole proprietors.
+No commercial chains or national food operators are allowed; only local Tucson-based food entrepreneurs.

 7 Tips for Enjoying Tucson Meet Yourself

 - Check the website (TucsonMeetYourself.org).
-The 3-day program can be downloaded in advance.
+The three-day program can be downloaded in advance.
 A section on the site called “How to Festival” is full of helpful pointers and updates.

 - Use public transportation; the Sun Link Tucson Streetcar exit's at Congress Street and Stone Avenue, both are short distances from the festival.